More companies are recognizing the value of mature workers—and they're starting to hire them.

 This is not to say that older workers have it easy.
 Overall, the long-term unemployment rate remains stubbornly high—31.5%.
 And even though age-discrimination charges have declined they remain at peak pre-recession levels.
 Meanwhile, critics note that some corporate re-entry programs are not a great deal, paying little or no salary and distracting workers from seeking full-time gainful employment.

 Still, the big picture is one of improving opportunity for workers past age 50.
 That’s welcome news for many reasons, not least is that those who lose their job past age 58 are at greater health risk and, on average, lose three years of life expectancy.
 Meanwhile, older workers are a bigger piece of the labor force.
 Two decades ago, less than a third of people age 55 and over were employed or looking for work.
 Today, the share is 40%, according to the St. Louis Federal Reserve.

-This spring, the global bank Barclays will expand its apprenticeship program and begin looking at candidates past age 50.
-The bank will consider mature workers from unrelated fields, saying the only experience they need is practical experience.
-The bank says this is no PR stunt; it values older workers who have life experience and can better relate to customers seeking a mortgage or auto loan.
+Last year, the global bank Barclays expanded its apprenticeship program and began looking at candidates past age 50.
+The bank said it would consider mature workers from unrelated fields, and that the only experience they need is practical experience.
+The bank said this was no PR stunt; it values older workers who have life experience and can better relate to customers seeking a mortgage or auto loan.
 With training, the bank believes they would make good, full-time, fairly compensated loan officers.

 Already, Barclays has a team of tech-savvy older workers in place to help mature customers with online banking.
 The new apprenticeship program builds on this effort to capitalize on the life skills of experienced employees.